 What do Accident Benefits pay for?

-The medical and rehabilitation part of your Accident Benefits coverage provides for payment of most reasonable expenses you incur for medical care, specialized aids, and vocational training, to a maximum of $150,000.
+The medical and rehabilitation part of your Accident Benefits coverage provides for payment of most reasonable expenses you incur for medical care, specialized aids, and vocational training, to a maximum of $300,000, for crashes that occurred on or after January 1, 2018.
 These payments apply to expenses not paid or payable from any other source (such as extended medical and dental plans, MSP, Pharmacare, etc.).
 These expenses may include:

 - necessary medical, surgical, dental, hospital, ambulance, and professional nursing services